 This hands-on course introduces a broad range of basic computer hardware and software topics.
 It is a valuable industry credential that validates the fundamental level skills and knowledge of computer professionals.
 Industry and government employers accept A+ as the standard in foundation-level, vendor-neutral computer certification.
-The new curriculum, which covers a broad range of topics such as installation, configuration, diagnosing, preventive maintenance and basic networking, is presented at a university level and pace.

 This course is designed for individuals who have some basic computer experience and wish to prepare for introductory roles in the installation, configuration and maintenance of computer hardware, software and networks.
 Related experience might include familiarity with Microsoft Windows, Microsoft Office and the Internet.

 CompTIA A+ certified professionals are proven problem solvers.
 They support today’s core technologies from security to networking to virtualization and more.
 CompTIA A+ is the industry standard for launching IT careers into today’s digital world.

 CompTIA A+ is the only industry recognized credential with performance testing to prove pros can think on their feet to perform critical IT support tasks.
 It is trusted by employers around the world to identify the go-to person in end point management & technical support roles.
 CompTIA A+ appears in more tech support job listings than any other IT credential.